sowd/PicoGW/README.md

+### This project has moved to [another repository](https://github.com/KAIT-HEMS/node-picogw).
+This repository will not be maintained anymore and will be deleted soon.

 ![PicoGW logo](clients/web/default/htdocs/res/Banner.png)

 A minimalist's [Housing Web API](http://www.daiwahouse.co.jp/lab/HousingAPI/) gateway that supports [ECHONET Lite](http://echonet.jp/english/), [OpenWeatherMap](http://openweathermap.org/), and [Healbe GoBe](https://healbe.com/).
 The license is MIT.